Title: Biochemistry Educator

 Location: Stillwater, Oklahoma, United States

-Ulrich Melcher has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in biochemistry education.
+Ulrich Melcher has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in biochemistry education.

 Dr. Melcher is a biochemistry educator marking more than 45 years of distinction in his field.
 He became interested in biochemistry after realizing his talent for chemistry, despite his initial disinterest in the subject, and a passion for biology.
 He happened upon the field while trying to merge the two disciplines.
 Attending the University of Chicago, he graduated in 1965 with a Bachelor of Science in biochemistry.
 In 1970, Dr. Melcher earned a Doctor of Philosophy in biochemistry from Michigan State University.